Catherine22/Associate-Android-Developer-Practice/README.md

                     sInstance = new DataRepository(database.studentDao(),
                             Executors.newSingleThreadExecutor());

-                    // load default data from .json or .db files from /raw/ directory if you like }
+                    // load default data source from raw directory or do a network request
+                    // After retrieving data, do not forget to call insert() or insertAll() to update data }
             }
         }